 The Andean bellflowers (Lobelioideae) of Centropogon, Siphocampylus, and Burmeistera (the ‘centropogonids’) comprise over 550 species emerging in the last five million years (Lagomarsino et al. 2016).
 This rapid diversification is correlated, in part, with the repeated evolution of pollination by bats and hummingbirds (Lagomarsino et al. 2017).
 For some centropogonids, pollinator shifts are concomitant with pollinator specialization which can initiate or reinforce reproductive isolation (Lagomarsino & Muchhala 2019).
 That is, a pollinator shift may incidentally reduce the number of effective pollinators and in some cases lower interspecific pollen transfer (Armbruster 2017).
 Although it is unknown whether specialization is a cause or consequence of rapid radiations, they are likely to play a role in the maintenance of diversity in this species-rich clade (Kay & Sargent 2009; Armbruster 2014).

-   One diverse clade of Centropogon, the ‘eucentropogonids’ (38 spp.), evolved after what is apparently a single unique shift to pollination by Sicklebill hummingbirds (Eutoxeres, Lagomarsino et al. 2017).
+   One diverse clade of Centropogon, the ‘eucentropogonids’ (38 spp.), evolved after a single unique shift to pollination by Sicklebill hummingbirds (Eutoxeres, Lagomarsino et al. 2017).
 Almost all members of this clade are predicted, on the basis of their strongly curved corolla tubes, to be pollinated by Sicklebills (Stein 1987).
 In this study we focus on the pollination of Centropogon granulosus C.Presl by Buff-tailed Sicklebill (Eutoxeres condamini).
-We test the hypothesis that C. granulosus is solely pollinated by Sicklebills, and has functional characters (floral morphology and flowering phenology) that facilitate this.

    C. granulosus is an understory vine with abruptly curved, bright red to orange tubular flowers (Figure 1).
 This species is both the most widespread and variable eucentropogonid, occurring from southern Nicaragua to Bolivia.
 The species examined here conforms to Centropogon granulosus subsp. granulosus (sensu Stein 1987).
 Although other eucentropogonid species are found in this region (Stein 1987), we focus on C. granulosus as it has been previously studied in Costa Rica with respect to pollination by another Sicklebill species, Eutoxeres aquila (Stiles 1985), the only congener of E. condamini.
 Moreover, C. granulosus is locally abundant, providing a tractable system for study.

-   Eutoxeres is comprised of two parapatric species of Sicklebill hummingbirds, that together, adhere to the geographic distribution of Centropogon (Abrahamczyk et al. 2017).
-White-tipped Sicklebill (Eutoxeres aquila) occurs from Costa Rica to northern Peru, while Buff-tailed Sicklebill (E. condamini) occurs from northern Peru to Bolivia.
+   Eutoxeres is comprised of two parapatric species of Sicklebill hummingbirds, that together, adhere to the geographic distribution of the eucentropogonids (Abrahamczyk et al. 2017).
+White-tipped Sicklebill (Eutoxeres aquila) occurs from Costa Rica to northern Peru, while Buff-tailed Sicklebill (E. condamini) occurs from northern Peru to Bolivia (Hinkelmann & Boesman 2020).
 Previous studies have supported White-tipped Sicklebill as a specialized pollinator of eucentropogonids and some Heliconia spp. with curved corolla tubes (Stiles 1985; Gill 1987; Maglianesi et al. 2015; Morrison & Mendenhall 2020).
 Its bill curvature matches the curved corollas of these plants more than other co-occurring Hermits (Maglianesi et al. 2014; Sonne et al. 2019).
 Further, its local abundance is correlated with seasonal flowering of C. granulosus in Costa Rica (Stiles 1985).
 In contrast, very little is known of its southern congener, E. condamini.
 Like E. aquila, its curved bill appears to be suited to feed from eucentropogonids.
 Currently, there is only a single written record of visitation to a eucentropogonid (Centropogon gamosepalus Zahlbr., Stein 1987), and further details on the extent of mutualism have not yet been studied (e.g. effects of visitation on fruit set and seed production).